 How to pay

-If you are an employee of a company located in Pennsylvania, Wage Tax will be automatically withheld from your paycheck and paid by your employer to the City of Philadelphia.
+If you’re an employee of a company located in Pennsylvania, Wage Tax will be automatically withheld from your paycheck.